openSUSE/news-o-o/_posts/2010-12-25-opensuse-weekly-news-issue-155-is-out.markdown

           Openness](http://www.consortiuminfo.org/standardsblog/article.php?story=20101221084910541)
       **
 >
-> Last Thursday the European Commission took a major step forward on the â€œopennessâ€ scale.
+> Last Thursday the European Commission took a major step forward on the “openness” scale.
-        The occasion was the release of a new version of the European Interoperability Framework (EIF) which definitively endorsed the use of open source friendly standards when providing â€œpublic servicesâ€ within the EU.
+        The occasion was the release of a new version of the European Interoperability Framework (EIF) which definitively endorsed the use of open source friendly standards when providing “public services” within the EU.
 This result was rightly hailed by open source advocates like [Open Forum Europe](http://www.openforumeurope.org/press-room/press-releases/EIF%20PR3%2016.12.10.pdf). (...)
 >
 > </blockquote>